 Most agency owners are somewhere in the middle of the Growth Style continuum—leaning toward either Lifestyle or Equity, but wanting aspects of both.

-I customize my advice to each agency owner’s Values, Goals, and Resources—so I can help whether you lean toward Lifestyle or Equity.
+I customize my advice to each agency owner’s Values, Goals, and Resources (VGR)—so I can help whether you lean toward Lifestyle or Equity.
 This also means if you’ve inadvertently built your agency around a model that’s opposite your personal values, I’ll help you fix that.

 If you’re undecided, I can help you find the right answer—but I can’t “tell” you which way to go.
 And you and your business partner(s) need to be on the same page about Growth Style—I can’t help you optimize 100% in both directions at once.

 Question: Does your agency Growth Style lean toward Lifestyle or Equity?
 Or are you undecided?